bmidget/kohana-formo/README.md

 * Supports any combination of forms, subforms and fields
 * New, simple and powerful object-based validation

-Documentation is contained within the Formo module and requires Kodoc.
+Documentation is contained within the Formo module and requires Kohana's [userguide module](http://github.com/kohana/userguide).